-Although pretty similar in terms of look, it was down to the mechanic that the 911S made an actual difference thanks to its new all-aluminum, single-overhead-cam, dry-sumped, 2.0-liter engine boasting c.
-160 bhp which was a mere 30 bhp more powerful than its elder sister, the regular 911 2.0 SWB.
+Although pretty similar in terms of look, it was down to the mechanic that the 911S made an actual difference thanks to its new all-aluminum, single-overhead-cam, dry-sumped, 2.0-liter engine.
+It boasted c.
+160 bhp, which was a mere 30 bhp more powerful than its elder sister, the regular 911 2.0 SWB.

 On the performance side, the 911S was capable of reaching nearly 225 km/h in fifth gear, which ended to convince private racing teams and amateur race-drivers to take the wheel to races and hill climbs on a regular basis.